Agoric/documentation/main/guides/js-programming/notifiers.md

 If you want to support consumers that need to see all the values, then use a `SubscriptionKit`.

 Consumers can choose different ways of processing the data.
-In all cases, the publisher doesn't have to know the consumers, and the consumers can't interfere with the producer or each other.
+In all cases, the publisher doesn't need to know the consumers, and the consumers can't interfere with the producer or each other.